Increase Cash Flow, Tax-Free

 Long Term Capital Gains Property & Rental Income (with Financing)

-Long term capital gains properties, such as those that are purchased with financing and generate a rental income, are subject to tax within your self directed IRA.
-As discussed in the previous section, these types of properties would qualify as part of a business that earns an income and thus triggers UDFI.
+Long-term capital gains properties, such as those purchased with financing and generating a rental income, are subject to tax within your self-directed IRA.
+As discussed in the previous section, these properties would qualify as part of a business that earns an income and thus triggers UDFI.

 Active Trade or Business

-If you use funds from your self directed IRA to actively trade or own / operate a business, then the monies earned will be subject to tax within your IRA.
-This is important to remember if you use the funds from your self directed IRA as a passive investor in a syndication or LLC.
+If you use funds from your self-directed IRA to actively trade or own/operate a business, the monies earned will be subject to tax within your IRA.
+This is important to remember if you use the funds from your self-directed IRA as a passive investor in a syndication or LLC.

-As with any type of investment or retirement account, you must carefully file a tax report for the assets within your self directed IRA.
+As with any investment or retirement account, you must carefully file a tax report for the assets within your self-directed IRA.
 To learn more about the nuances of filing this type of report, speak with your investment consultant as well as your tax advisor.

-Remember, failure to properly file self directed IRA taxes can result in hefty fines from the IRS.
+Remember, failing to file self-directed IRA taxes properly can result in hefty fines from the IRS.
 It’s much better to work with a trusted industry professional than risk paying additional fees.

 Obtain an EIN for an IRA

-As part of the self directed IRA tax reporting requirements, you will need to file an IRS Form SS-4 to obtain your Employer Identification Number (EIN).
+As part of the self-directed IRA tax reporting requirements, you must file an IRS Form SS-4 to obtain your Employer Identification Number (EIN).
 Next, use the full name of your IRA.
-While the SS-4 Form is available online, often times the name field is too short.
+While the SS-4 Form is available online, often the name field is too short.

 UBIT Tax Filing

-If your self directed IRA is subject to UBIT, then you’ll need to file certain tax forms to avoid paying additional late fees or fines.
-On your IRA tax forms, use Line 20, Code V on Schedule K-1 to mark any UBTI for the investment.
+If your self-directed IRA is subject to UBIT, you’ll need to file certain tax forms to avoid paying additional late fees or fines.
+Use Line 20, Code V on Schedule K-1 on your IRA tax forms to mark any UBTI for the investment.

 Suggested Resources on IRA’s

-For additional information and help understanding how the assets within your self directed IRA might be taxed, check out the following resources.
+Check out the following resources for additional information and help understanding how the assets within your self-directed IRA might be taxed.

 • The Self-Directed IRA Handbook, by Mat Sorensen (published in 2013).